VenturaNotes/Knowledge/Glossary/Home Page - The Concise Oxford Dictionary of Mathematics 6th Edition by Oxford Reference.md

 		1. See SOLUTION OF TRIANGLES
 	48. association
 		2. A synonym for CORRELATION
+	49. asymptotically stable
+		1. See Lyapunov Stability
+	50. atlas
+		2. See chart
+	51. attracting fixed point
+		3. See FIXED-POINT ITERATION.
+	52. Aut
+		2. See AUTOMORPHISM
+	53. auxiliary equation
+		3. See LINEAR DIFFERENTIAL EQUATION WITH CONSTANT COEFFICIENTS, DIFFERENCE EQUATION.
+	54. average deviation
+		1. A synonym for MEAN DEVIATION.
+	55. axis (axes)
+		2. See Coordinates
+	56. axis(of a cone)
+		2. See CONE
+	57. axis(of a cylinder)
+		3. See CYLINDER
+	58. axis(of a parabola)
+		1. See Parabola
+	59. backward substitution
+		2. See LU DE
  - Special
 	1. [[absolute value]]
 	2. [[algebra of sets]]